abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 meaningful way.
 Trying to center ourselves in unreserved, unremitting service often leads to suffering, frustration, and burnout.

-The middle way for all of this—for finding a center—is based on the Triple Gem, the Buddha, the Dhamma, and the Saṅgha.
+The Middle Way for all of this—for finding a center—is based on the Triple Gem, the Buddha, the Dhamma, and the Saṅgha.
 We can rely on the Triple Gem for our center.
 We already know how much time we waste focused on our own little thoughts, ideas, perceptions, aspirations,